-This page explains the different legal consents and permissions that may affect historic buildings and places, including those which are protected through the designation system.
-The main consents which may affect heritage are listed below.
+This page introduces the different legal consents and permissions that may affect historic buildings and places, including those which are protected through the designation system.
+Use the list of links below to find out more about the main consents which may affect heritage.

 Decisions are normally made by the local planning authority - unless otherwise shown.
 The decision-maker will have to decide whether or not an application for consent is required in particular circumstances, as well as whether or not to grant consent for any application.